 The real issue is data security

-In a pre-pandemic piece of IS Decisions research, we asked 250 UK IT managers about their primary network security concerns, and BYOD was fairly low on the list at 8 out of 10.
-However, data loss was second only to viruses, and it is loss of company data that is the real concern when it comes to BYOD.
-We can make an educated guess that this concern is even higher in today’s new world of work.
+However, concern about data loss was second only to viruses.
+And loss of company data is the real concern when it comes to BYOD.
+We can make an educated guess that this concern is even higher now.

 BYOD best practices